 In short: Supporting the Boys & Girls Club is less flashy, but it’s likely more helpful and more sustainable.

-As usual, I’ve tried to make this review as complete as possible, but if you have questions about anything, just leave them in the comments below and I’ll be happy to answer whatever I can.
+As usual, I’ve tried to make this review as complete as possible – but if you have questions about anything, leave them in the comments below and I’ll answer as best I can!